 - Referrals to a specialist Gender Identity Clinic

 - Social gender role transitioning

 - Peer support groups

-Are you considering talking to a gender identity therapist or an online transgender therapist?
+Are you considering talking to a gender identity therapist near me or an online transgender therapist near me?
 Research has shown that talking to a gender dysphoria therapist online is just as effective as more traditional face-to-face therapy.
 Online therapy also comes with benefits such as saving you money due to there being no need to book time off work or other commitments to attend appointments.